 Ladders claims to be the #1 careers site for $100K+ experts.
 “If you’re aiming at quality job openings near you, with the highest pay and best compensation, you’re right on target”.
 Despite an impressive volume of jobs listed, It dropped to number 10 on our list as it requires a subscription to take advantage of premium features.

 This is more of a “genre” than one single board.
 In the age of the huge job aggregator (the 10 listed above), it is also essential to do a bit of leg work to customize your search to meet specific career needs and goals.
-One way to do this is to spend a bit of time to find the niche and association sites that work specifically for you as a unique person and job seeker.
+One way to do this is to spend a bit of time finding the niche and association sites that work specifically for you as a unique person and job seeker.

-Another benefit to these sites is the specialization they offer.
+Another benefit of these sites is the specialization they offer.
 You will get a more detailed look at jobs that are open that are actually relevant to you – not just the ones showing up due to the SEO being purchased on the huge boards.

 On these websites, you can search thousands of job listings from the companies local to your area and career goals.
 Many of the opportunities we offer are exclusive to your region or specialty and can’t be found elsewhere, online or off.
 Job seekers can submit a resume, apply for temporary or full-time positions, and subscribe to job alerts to stay updated on brand-new opportunities.
-Our site, for example, also offers job search and career advice, a growing library of research into workplace trends.
+Our site, for example, also offers job search and career advice, and a growing library of research into workplace trends.
 Do a Google search on executive search in your area.
 These are good sites because, if you chose to register with a local firm, your resume will not be found on a huge board and you will get to pick and choose who you want to work with.